tokiwa-software/feeze/README.md

     > make run_recorder

-which will record scheduling data.
+which will record scheduling data using `sudo`, so you will need sudo rights and enter your password.
 To see some fine-grain activity, this will start two threads that play high-frequence pthread_cond_signal/wait ping-pong.

 Scheduling data will be passed to the graphical tool via shared memory mapped from file `/tmp/feeze_events_recorder_data`.
 To record new data, first delete this file using